Mississippian shatter zone: First contacts

 Paramount chiefdoms encountered by DeSoto in Georgia, the Carolinas, Tennessee, and Alabama.

 Paramount chiefdoms encountered by DeSoto in Arkansas, Tennessee, Mississippi, Texas, and Oklahoma.

 Hernando de Soto and 620 Spanish soldiers (along with hundreds of horses, dogs, and pigs) traveled a circuitous route through nine southern states from 1539 to 1542 searching for wealth.
 They encountered many of the chiefdoms of the Mississippians.
-Among those chiefdoms de Soto visited were Cofitachequi (probably located near Camden, South Carolina), the easternmost chiefdom of the Mississippians; Joara (probably near Morganton, North Carolina) one of the most northern of the chiefdoms; Coosa (located along the Coosawattee River in northwest Georgia; Tuscaluza (near Tuscallusa, Alabama) where de Soto fought the largest battle of his expedition at the town of Mabila; and Tula (probably in Yell County, Arkansas), near the western limits of the Mississippians.
+Among those chiefdoms de Soto visited were Ocute, Cofitachequi (probably located near Camden, South Carolina), the easternmost chiefdom of the Mississippians; Joara (probably near Morganton, North Carolina) one of the most northern of the chiefdoms; Coosa (located along the Coosawattee River in northwest Georgia; Tuscaluza (near Tuscallusa, Alabama) where de Soto fought the largest battle of his expedition at the town of Mabila; and Tula (probably in Yell County, Arkansas), near the western limits of the Mississippians.
 De Soto created havoc in this passage, killing and enslaving Indians, confiscating food supplies to feed his soldiers, and possibly spreading European diseases among the people he encountered, although no firm evidence of epidemics among the natives as a result of de Soto's passage has been found.

 In 1559–1560, a Spanish expedition headed by Tristán de Luna y Arellano attempted to found a colony on Pensacola Bay, Florida.
 Knowing that the de Soto expedition had encountered rich towns in the interior, de Luna sent an expedition of 150 men inland to find food for the distressed colony.
 The expedition reached a town called Nanipacana nine to twelve days walk inland (probably near the present day town of Camden, Alabama).
 Nanipacana was possibly a successor of the chiefdom of Mabila which Desoto had destroyed 20 years earlier.
 As the Spanish advanced, the Mississippians abandoned Nanipacana, taking their stored food with them.
 Still in need of food and looking for a place to establish a viable settlement, the Spanish continued north to the homeland of the Coosa paramount chiefdom.
 The Spaniards were disappointed in the meager results of their expedition, soon departed Coosa, and abandoned de Luna's colony on Pensacola Bay.
 The Spanish noted that the inhabitants of Nanipacana and Coosa spoke different languages identified by Charles M. Hudson as Choctaw for Nanipacana and Muskogee (Creek) for Coosa.